 Cheetahs are one of the big cats in the wild, and they are also the fastest mammals.
-They use their ability to run faster to catch their prey and flee away from their predator.
-Yes, even though cheetahs are powerful, they are still scared of some animals like the hyenas.
+They use their ability to run faster to catch their prey and flee from predators.
+Although cheetahs are mighty, they are still scared of some animals, like hyenas.
 So, why are cheetahs afraid of hyenas?
 Let me give you a concise answer!

-Why are cheetahs scared of hyenas?
-Cheetahs are scared of hyenas because cheetahs know how strong the bite of hyenas is.
+Cheetahs are scared of hyenas because cheetahs know how strong the bite of the hyenas is.
 A hyena can easily bite and crush the bones of other animals, including the cheetahs.
 So the cheetah will not choose to fight against the hyena and rely on its speed to get away from the hyena to avoid severe injury.

 The Reason Why Cheetahs Are Afraid Of Hyenas

 Cheetahs are afraid of any animals bigger than them or animals that are not running away.
 One of the most feared animals of cheetahs is the hyenas.
-Hyenas are ferocious animals that have a powerful bite that can crush any animal’s bones.
+Hyenas are ferocious animals with powerful bites that can crush any animal’s bones.

 There are two reasons why a cheetah is afraid of a hyena.
-The first reason is cheetahs are scared of hyenas because of the powerful bite hyenas have.
+The first reason is because of the powerful bite hyenas have.
 The second is because of the powerful muscular bodies of the hyenas.

-Many cheetahs have been killed already by the hyenas, which cause trauma to other cheetahs.
+The hyenas have already killed many cheetahs, which causes trauma to other cheetahs.
 This is why cheetahs have learned to choose to run rather than risk their lives fighting the hyena.

-Cheetahs will only hunt animals that are vulnerable and animals that never fight back.
-They might also run away from aggressive prey like antelopes, zebras, buffalo, and other smaller animals that are aggressive like badgers.
+Cheetahs will only hunt animals that are skittish and animals that never fight back.
+They might also run away from aggressive prey like antelopes, zebras, buffalo, and other smaller animals that are aggressive, like badgers.
 Cheetahs are smart enough to think that it is better to flee away than to get an injured arm or limb.

 Adult cheetahs are all responsible animals that hunt alone.
 This is why they are so careful to choose what animal they will chase for their meal or midnight snack.
 Cheetahs are efficient hunters, but they are only 50% successful.
 Why?
 Because of the other large animals that steal their prey or kill.

 Jackals and hyenas are the animals that steal the kills of the cheetahs.
-Hyenas get attracted by the sight, sound, or smell of the blood or the kill.
+Hyenas get attracted by the blood or the kill’s sight, sound, or smell.
 When hyenas get attracted, they will follow that smell or sound and steal that prey.
 Hyenas often steal the kill of the cheetahs and force them to get away every time.

 A hyena’s body is built for hunting, not like the cheetahs.
-Hyenas have powerful muscular bodies that are built for killing, not for running.
+Hyenas have powerful muscular bodies built for killing, not running.
 They are murderers of the jungles, and they often hunt in groups.
-Aside from muscular bodies, hyenas also have powerful jaws that can crush any bones.
+Aside from muscular bodies, hyenas also have powerful jaws that can crush bones.

-Cheetahs never like to fight the hyenas because they are afraid to get injured or lose one of their legs.
-When a cheetah loses one of their legs, they are like dead cheetahs already.
+Cheetahs never like to fight hyenas because they are afraid of getting injured or losing one of their legs.
+When a cheetah loses one of its legs, they are like a dead cheetah already.
 Why?
-Because their legs are the only asset they have to survive in the wild.
+Because their legs are the only asset, they must survive in the wild.

-Lastly, there are also many hyenas in the jungle when compared to the population of the cheetahs.
+Lastly, there are also many hyenas in the jungle compared to the cheetah population.
 There are only 7,000 cheetahs left in the wild, and there are 27,000 plus hyenas left in the wild, which makes sense why cheetahs are afraid of hyenas.

-It is a good thing that cheetahs are scared of hyenas and flee away if they see one.
+It is good that cheetahs are scared of hyenas and flee away if they see one.
 Why?
-Because if all cheetahs try to engage in a fight with hyenas every time they see one, the population of the cheetahs will decrease, and they might get extinct.
+Because if all cheetahs try to fight with hyenas every time they see one, the population of the cheetahs will decrease, and they might become extinct.

-Hyenas are much stronger than cheetahs, and they also have lots of population compared to the population of the cheetahs.
-It is a good thing that cheetahs are smart enough to choose to get away rather than to feed their ego, fight the hyena, and get killed.
+Hyenas are much stronger than cheetahs, and they also have much population compared to the cheetahs.
+It is a good thing that cheetahs are smart enough to choose to get away rather than feed their ego, fight the hyena, and get killed.